 “To the question: what must I do to be saved? the old gospel replies: believe on the Lord Jesus Christ.
 To the further question: what does it mean to believe on the Lord Jesus Christ?
 Its reply is: it means knowing oneself to be a sinner, and Christ to have died for sinners; abandoning all self-righteousness and self-confidence, and casting oneself wholly upon Him of pardon and peace; and exchanging ones natural enmity and rebellion against God for a spirit of grateful submission to the will of Christ through the renewing of one’s heart by the Holy Ghost.”

 What produces the overthrow of self-confidence in sinners is not Packer’s hopeless deterministic doctrines of predestination and an effectual call.
 Rather, it is the truths of the gospel as “good news” that produce humility in sinners as they hear about God’s love for them and grace in providing for their salvation in Christ.
 The work of salvation on their behalf is “altogether out of their hands,” but it is unbiblical to teach that sinners cannot humble themselves and believe in the gospel when God, through that message, invites them to do so.
 The “overthrow of self-confidence” happens when sinners hear the “good news” that Christ took their sins upon himself on the cross so that they might be forgiven and have eternal life.
 He provided a salvation that we could not provide for ourselves and showed us his love and grace when we did not deserve it.
 While we were enemies of God, Christ died for us all.
 These, and many other truths of the gospel are what sinners need to hear.
 Only these truths can rightly “shut them up to a self-despairing dependence on the glorious grace of a sovereign Savior.”
 They still need to “depend” upon God and Christ for salvation, therefore they need to know God loves them and desires their salvation.
 Calvinist determinism cannot produce the love and faith God wants to freely receive from his human creatures in response to his love and grace to them.
-God wants genuinely reciprocal love, gratefulness and worship, not a love that he has predetermined and causes to be within a limited number of elect persons.
+God wants genuine reciprocal love, gratefulness and worship, not a love that God has predetermined and causes to be within a limited number of elect persons.
 Therefore, there are those who hear the gospel but willfully reject it.
 Each person is responsible for their believing or rejecting the “good news.”
 Faith, therefore, is the God ordained response to God that comes from the sinners own free will.
 Even as a free will response it is appropriate and acceptable to God because it is a self-surrender to his way of salvation.
-It is a serious misperception to think it meritorious if not caused by God as the result of an unconditional election and effectual call.
+It is a serious misconception to think faith is meritorious if it is not caused by God as the result of an unconditional election and effectual call.

 But due to Packer’s Calvinist version of human sin as “total depravity,” his attempt to cast faith as having nothing to do with the response of the sinner that involves their will, and to secure what the Calvinist has defined as God’s glory in salvation, he has thrown himself into theological incoherence and perplexity regarding the full biblical data on the nature of faith.
-In contrast to the idea that God must give a person faith and that he only gives faith to the elect, the Bible presents faith as the sinners humble self-surrender and trust in the sovereign Savior who loves them and died for them.
+In contrast to the idea that God must give a person faith and that he only gives faith to the elect, the Bible presents faith as the sinner’s humble self-surrender and trust in the sovereign Savior who loves them and died for them.
 These are the truths they hear preached in the gospel of the “good news” of their salvation.
 But these are truths that cannot be proclaimed on the basis of “the doctrines of grace.”
-Packer cannot abandon his deterministic theology or adjust his Reformed Calvinist presuppositions, so he speaks incoherently trying to maintain some semblance of human freedom and responsibility.
+Packer cannot abandon his deterministic theology or adjust his Reformed Calvinist presuppositions, so he speaks incoherently, trying to maintain some semblance of human freedom and responsibility.
 But he ultimately must deny that faith amounts to a decision of the individual’s will in response to the gospel message.

 Observe the incoherence of thought and word here.
 “Believe on the Lord Jesus Christ” has been provided as the answer to a question that specifically includes the elements of an imperative (“What must I do to be saved?”) along with a personal act of the human will to actually do something (“What must I do to be saved?”).
 “What must I do…” is a question presupposing the individual self’s ability to will, decide, and personally act or respond.
 Now note Packer’s answer.
 If he were to speak consistent with his Calvinism his answer to the question “What must I do to be saved?” should be, “Absolutely nothing.”
 For as Packer has made it clear above, a function of his deterministic doctrine of predestination is to “shut them up to a self-despairing dependence on the glorious grace of a sovereign Saviour, not only for their righteousness but for their faith too.”
 So the sinner can do absolutely nothing, not even believe.
 This is the meaning of Packer’s Reformed Calvinist doctrines of unconditional election and an “effectual call” or “irresistible grace.”
 Packer said that the gospel “labours to convince sinners that salvation is altogether out of their hands.”
 Even faith has to be granted, and it is only granted to those recipients of “the glorious grace of a sovereign Saviour,” which is a Calvinist euphemism for the unconditionally elect.
 Therefore only the elect will be saved.
 So who is Packer referring to with this elaborate description of what it means to believe?
 It refers to the elect only.
 And even then it is only descriptive of what God will cause to happen to them.
 “What must I do to be saved?” and “What does it mean to believe on the Lord Jesus Christ?” have no possible relevance to the non-elect.
 Whoever may be asking these questions, to many they simply will have no relevance or potential for realization, even though Packer’s answer would lead us to think otherwise.
 Thus, in a Calvinist theological context, “Believe on the Lord Jesus Christ” as the answer to “What must I do to be saved?” is at best incomplete and at worst misleading and disingenuous, regardless of our ignorance of who is elect and who is not.